sritchie73/NetRep/vignettes/NetRep.md

 For networks where the edges are directed, the user should be aware that the *weighted degree* is calculated as the column sum of the module within the supplied `network` matrix.
-This usually means that the result will be the *in*-degree: the number and combined weight of edges ending in that node.
-To calculate the *out*-degree the user will need to transpose the matrix supplied to the `network` argument.
+This usually means that the result will be the *in*-degree: the number and combined weight of edges ending in each node.
+To calculate the *out*-degree you will need to transpose the matrix supplied to the `network` argument (*i.e.* using the `t()` function).

-Note that directed networks may also have the same pitfalls as sparse networks.
+Note that directed networks are typically sparse, and have the same pitfalls as sparse networks described above.

 #### Sparse data